 When it comes to building muscle, everyone wants strong legs and glutes.
 Not only do they make you look great, but strong legs also provide a good foundation for the rest of your body.
 However, it’s easy to get stuck in an exercise rut and do endless squats and lunges in an effort to build a good base.
 This can get pretty boring and cause you to lose motivation.
 It can also lead to injury if you’re doing too many squats all the time.
 Here are four exercises to build your leg muscles that aren’t squats or lunges.
+As for the devices, you can use leg stretching machine.

 Stability Ball Hamstring Curls